bzamecnik/ml/instrument-classification/README.md

 - `classify_instrument.sh` - a wrapper with a path to a model fixed
 - `predict_webapp.py` - a web interface for prediction

+### Results

+One of the best models so far has validation error of around 5% and AUC ~0.99.
+It is composed of 8 convolution layers, 1 softmax and has around 220k parameters.
+On a GPU training takes around 2 minutes.